โšก Appliances

 Best Food Processor 2026: Top Picks for Chopping, Slicing and More

-A food processor eliminates the most tedious prep work in cooking โ chopping onions, slicing vegetables, shredding cheese, making pastry, and processing dips and sauces in seconds rather than minutes.
-Here are the best options across every budget and kitchen size.
+A food processor eliminates the most tedious prep work in cooking โ€” chopping onions, slicing vegetables, shredding cheese, making pastry, and processing dips and sauces in seconds.
+For blending needs rather than processing, see our best blender guide.

 Best Overall: Cuisinart Custom 14-Cup